curateteaching/digitalpedagogy/keywords/makerspaces.md

 Makerspaces are community-oriented places in which an ethos of do-it-yourself (DIY) experimentation with new technologies and materials coalesces with the goals of sharing knowledge and collaborating on project design and development.
 They are spaces in which high and low tech are combined, where computing and crafting can share space on the same workbench.
 They are spaces in which a 3D printer might share counter space with a sewing machine, a touchscreen and stylus with sketch paper and charcoal pencil.
 In a makerspace, it is not surprising to find wire cutters and fabric scissors hanging from the same row of hooks, or soldering filament and Mod Podge in the same drawer.
 Makerspaces promote techno-eclecticism, which is why you will find a wide range of micro-sensors, bags of LEDs, and various kinds of DC motors along the same workspace as a spool of yarn, a bag of nails, and cuts of wood and acrylic.
 As a sign of the eclecticism of many makerspaces, it is not uncommon to find a white board covered in anything from technical diagrams, storyboarded drawings, and lines of code, to poetic verse, mathematical equations, and wireframe mockups.

-> MATT: The clause that begins "where a 3D printer. . . " is pretty complex.
-Can you please either use parallel structure to simplify it or find another way to disentangle it a bit?

 Makerspaces are an increasingly important location for digital pedagogy in the humanities for several reasons.
 First, makerspaces promote an inquiry-based approach to learning that values experimentation, tinkering, and play as important means of discovery.
 Massimo Banzi, who is co-founder of the Arduino project, underscores the importance of this approach to learning.
 He  argues that “it is essential to play with technology, exploring different possibilities directly on hardware and software--sometimes without a very defined goal” (Banzi and Shiloh 6).
 Within these spaces, the bricoleur has a home in which to explore what Claude Levi-Strauss once characterized as a ‘science of the concrete’ (Levi-Strauss).

 Second, these spaces promote cross-disciplinary collaboration, which helps students and faculty move beyond the historic division between the sciences and the humanities.
 In the late-1950s,  C.P Snow gave a lecture titled “The Two Cultures” during which he spoke about the “gulf of mutual incomprehension” that separated humanists from scientists (Snow 4).
 He lamented the gulf, characterizing it as a “sheer loss to us as people, and to our society” (Snow 12).
 Snow may have been excited to witness the rise of makerspaces because of the ways in which the gulf is made more comprehensible, the rift separating the disciplines ameliorated.
 Related to the goals of sharing knowledge, makerspaces promote the ideals of the open software and hardware movements; the right to copy is always toward the left, i.e., toward the public domain.